voltrb/docs/en/docs/models.md

 ## Collections

-Since Volt Models do not have built-in persistance, we can access them through a collection which set up the persistance for you.
+Because Volt Models do not have built-in persistence, you can access them through a collection which sets up the persistence for you.
 Volt comes with many built-in collections; one is called ```page```.
 If you call ```page``` in the console (or a controller), you will get access to the page collection.

 ```ruby
 page._name = 'Ryan'